modsmthng/Automatic-Pro/README.md

 1. Create a branch from `main`.
 2. Drop new JSON files into `incoming/`.
 3. Push the branch.

-4. The `Ingest Uploaded Profiles` workflow validates the files, moves them into `public/downloads/`, updates `src/data/releases.json`, and opens or updates a PR to `main`.
+_4. The `Ingest Uploaded Profiles` workflow validates the files, moves them into `public/downloads/`, updates `src/data/releases.json`, and opens or updates a PR to `main`.
-5. Review the PR and merge it when it looks right.
+5. Review the PR and merge it when it looks right._

 `main` does not ingest files directly.
 The automation only processes uploads from non-`main` branches.